 Since slicked back hair can be applied to a wide range of haircuts, we’ll go over only the styling process.
-You can start from almost any haircut and slick back the hair to add a touch of class.
+You can start with almost any haircut and slick back the hair to add a touch of class.

-It’s best to start with damp hair that’s been towel dried after a shower.
+It’s best to start with damp hair that’s been towel-dried after a shower.
 Scoop out a small amount of pomade, roughly the size of a small coin (an American nickel size is a good start), and use your fingers to work it into your hair.
 Make sure the pomade only coats your hair and not your scalp.

+The slicking action should be a smooth motion toward the back of your head.
 Next, take a comb and proceed to slick the hair back.
 Start with the comb right above your forehead and continue moving back until you reach your crown.
-The slicking action should be a smooth motion toward the back of your head.
 After the first slick back, you can follow up with more to make sure your hair is laying the right way.
 Using a comb will provide the neatest results.
 If your hair is having problems staying, use a blow dryer or a little hairspray to help it stay in place.